Interview by Nicole Melanson ~

 In 2012/13 Heather was the inaugural Writer-in-Residence at The Museum of Old and New Art (MoNA) in Hobart, working on her current novel based on the life of performance artist Marina Abramovic.

-Heather has travelled widely but now lives back in Tasmania in a house by the sea with her husband, singer-songwriter and creative director Rowan Smith, and their three children.
-She loves making cakes, growing vegetables and swimming in the ocean.
+Heather has travelled widely but now lives back in Tasmania in a house by the sea.
+She loves growing things, painting, dancing and swimming.

 HOW DID YOU GET STARTED AS A WRITER?

 For me, writing came with reading.
 I read at age three.
 And I used to sit at the kitchen table scribbling across blank pages long before I could write in English.
 When my mother would lament the seeming waste of paper, I would say ferociously, “I’m writing!”